AscendingPassage.com HOME PAGE.

 oven.
 It is always dry and hot in the underground funeral places of

-a lantern, make our way, by devious turnings, over large flagstones,
+a lantern as we make our way, by devious turnings,

-passing obelisks, fallen blocks of stone and other gigantic debris, in
+passing fallen blocks of stone and other gigantic debris, in

 a heat that continually increases.

-At last the principal artery of the hypogeum appears, a thoroughfare
+At last the principal artery of the tomb appears, a thoroughfare

 more than five hundred yards long, cut in the rock, where the Bedouins